 During part of an early career in Cartography, Phil completed a 5 year stint in Riyadh, Saudi Arabia, working on hi-end computer workstations.
 This experience paved the way for a future based around digital technologies.
 Formal qualifications assisted a career change focusing on ‘Instructional Multimedia’ and content creation.
 In his capacity as a lecturer he was directly involved in course content creation and teaching units such as Visualisation, Animation, Digital Graphics and Design, Digital Sound and Video, Interface and Instructional Design.
 Using the power of visualisation and imagery to help tell a story is a crucial element in all of his design work.

-Georgia is a motivated 21-year-old on a mission to help sporting clubs, small businesses and individuals find a shared vision.
+Georgia is a motivated 22-year-old on a mission to help sporting clubs, small businesses and individuals find a shared vision.
 She is passionate about all things fun, fitness and fashion.

 Georgia Perry is well known in the football community through her leadership roles, social media influence, and involvement in female football WA.
-In 2016 and 2017 she represented Western Australia in the under 23's state team and is now part of the 2018 West Coast Eagles Female Academy.
+She has represented Western Australia in the under 23's state team and plays for Peel Thunder Football Club.